ardevd/pyand/README.rst

 AUR PKGBUILD
 ----
-There is also an officially supported PKGBUILD available, including in the git repo which I will be uploading to AUR soon.
+There is also an officially supported PKGBUILD available.
+You can grab the PKGBUILD from the github repo or from the `AUR <https://aur.archlinux.org/packages/python2-pyand-git/>`_.
 You can install it like any other AUR package.

 Credits
 ========